Its time for Datetime

 Hmm, we are definitely not running out of 4byte integers, so why 1753?

 The reason seems to be more of a historical nature.
-On 2nd of September 1752, Great Britain replaced Julian with the Gregorian calendar, which differed from the original by 12 days.
-So, the “next” day was 14th of Sept :).
+On the 2nd of September 1752, Great Britain replaced Julian with the Gregorian calendar, which differed from the original by 12 days.
+So, the “next” day was the 14th of Sept :).
 In order to avoid confusion when calculating the number of days between a date before 02.09.1752 and a date after, Sybase engineers decided not to allow dates before 1753.
 Simple as that 🙂

 Datetime presentation

-DECLARE @mydate DATETIME= '20190710 09:30:55.123' --iso standard used to insert date into a variable SELECT [SSMS - style=121] = @mydate ,[CONVERT date style=109] = CONVERT(VARCHAR(30),@mydate,109) ,[CONVERT date style=108] = CONVERT(VARCHAR(30),@mydate,108) --only time |
+DECLARE @mydate DATETIME= '20190710 09:30:55.123' --iso standard used to insert date into a variable SELECT [SSMS - style=121] = @mydate ,[CONVERT date style=109] = CONVERT(VARCHAR(30),@mydate,109) ,[CONVERT date style=108] = CONVERT(VARCHAR(30),@mydate,108) --only time

 I found the following script very useful for a quick overview of the different formatting styles.

-DECLARE @dt DATETIME = GETDATE() ;WITH getStyleNo AS ( SELECT TOP(200) StyleId = ROW_NUMBER() OVER(ORDER BY (SELECT NULL)) ,[DateFormat] = TRY_CONVERT(NVARCHAR(40),@dt,ROW_NUMBER() OVER (ORDER BY (SELECT NULL))) FROM sys.columns,sys.columns c ORDER BY (SELECT NULL) ) SELECT * FROM getStyleNo WHERE getStyleNo.[DateFormat] IS NOT NULL |
+DECLARE @dt DATETIME = GETDATE() ;WITH getStyleNo AS ( SELECT TOP(200) StyleId = ROW_NUMBER() OVER(ORDER BY (SELECT NULL)) ,[DateFormat] = TRY_CONVERT(NVARCHAR(40),@dt,ROW_NUMBER() OVER (ORDER BY (SELECT NULL))) FROM sys.columns,sys.columns c ORDER BY (SELECT NULL) ) SELECT * FROM getStyleNo WHERE getStyleNo.[DateFormat] IS NOT NULL

 The full list of the formatting style codes can be found here.